 A large percentage of UW students utilize financial aid to study abroad.
 Most types of financial aid can be applied to study abroad fees.
 Students can also submit a revision request to increase the amount of aid for the quarter they are studying abroad.
 These additional funds are usually in the form of loans.
 Consult the Financial Aid section of our website and the UW Office of Financial Aid to learn more.

 There are many scholarships designed to fund students studying abroad.
 The UW has some of our own, but there are also national awards available to you as well.
 Scholarships vary widely in their parameters.
 Some are need-based, some are location-based and some are merit-based.
 Consult the Scholarships section of our website to learn about UW-based scholarships and other scholarship opportunities.
 The Office of Merit Scholarships, Fellowships, and Awards can help you learn about additional opportunities.

 - If you have a job, put aside a portion of every paycheck

 - Ask for financial contributions rather than birthday or holiday gifts

-- Organize a car wash or bake sale with friends
+- Organize a car wash, bake sale, garage sale, etc. with friends

 - Ask family members to donate frequent flier miles

-- Research if any community or religious groups you belong to have scholarship or donation programs
+- Research if any community or religious groups you belong to have a scholarship or donation program